Screenly/Playground/api/README.md

 ![](./img/create_token.png)

-To make API requests tutorial uses python 3 and python [requests](https://pypi.org/project/requests/) library to make API calls.
+To make API requests tutorial uses Python 3 and Python [requests](https://pypi.org/project/requests/) library to make API calls.
-You can use curl or something else alternatively.
+You can use `curl` or something else alternatively.

 Also, for this tutorial paired screen id is required.
 If you don't know your screen ID, you can get it through [API](https://developer.screenlyapp.com/#operation/screens_list):